rladiestunis/4th-Meetup-Introduction-to-R-Markdown/README.md

 Please find [the presentation](https://feddelegrand7.github.io/Rmd_RL_Tunis/#1) as well.

-The workshop recording is also available on our [youtube channel :](https://www.youtube.com/watch?v=sRmsyE3edDI)
+The workshop recording is also available on our [youtube channel.](https://www.youtube.com/watch?v=sRmsyE3edDI)

 Trainer :